Japan-Palau Alumni Series: Vol.9 Ms. Kiku Brell

 The classes at Bunka Institute of Language were all taught in Japanese which was a bit challenging for Ms. Brell.
 She said that it was very helpful for her that she had learned the basic Japanese language for two years at Mindszenty High School before she went to Japan.
 Ms. Brell eventually became so fluent that she would speak Japanese with her friends from other countries.
 After she completed her Japanese language studies, she went on to study Travel Business at Sundai Travel and Hotel College for two years and graduated in 2007.

 During her free time, Ms. Brell tried to make the most of her time in Japan.
-She traveled to many parts of Japan such as Hokkaido, Okinawa, Nagoya and Kagoshima.
+She traveled to many parts of the country such as Hokkaido, Okinawa, Nagoya and Kagoshima.
 Ms. Brell also enjoyed watching fireworks at natsu matsuri (summer festivals) with her friends wearing yukata (summer kimono).
 She loves Japanese food, especially sushi, sashimi and chawanmushi (Japanese savory egg custard).

 Living in Japan taught Ms. Brell valuable lessons such as good work ethics which she says has helped her with her career.
 She also encourages Palauan students to apply for the Japanese Government Scholarship.